mingliatlas

 Direct Answer

 The most common misconception is that Chinese metaphysics is only about fixed outcomes.
-In practice, Bazi is a personality and life-pattern analysis tool, Feng Shui studies spatial influence, and the zodiac is only one layer of a larger calendar system.
+In practice, Bazi is a personality and life-pattern analysis tool, Feng Shui studies spatial influence, the zodiac is one calendar layer, and I Ching readings work best as structured reflection rather than certainty.

 Frequently Asked Questions